Namu Myōhō Renge Kyō: In Heian period Japan

 The actual practice of chanting the Daimoku, or the title of the Lotus Sutra (in Japanese: Namu-myōhō-renge-kyō), was popularized by the Kamakura-period Buddhist reformer Nichiren (1222–1282).
-While often assumed to be his original innovation, historical evidence suggests that the practice existed in Japan way before his time.
+While often assumed to be his original innovation, historical evidence suggests that the practice existed in Japan long before his time.
 Early references to Daimoku chanting appear in Heian period (794–1185) texts, such as Shui ōjōden and Hokke hyakuza kikigakisho, where it was associated with devotion to the Lotus Sutra.
 Nichiren, however, transformed this practice by giving it a comprehensive doctrinal foundation and advocating it as the sole means of salvation in the degenerate age of the Final Dharma (mappō).

 Fukūken-saku Kannon in the Hokke-dō (Lotus Sutra Ritual Hall) of Tōdai-ji.
 Kannon (Guanyin), who appears in the Lotus Sutra, was often associated with the daimoku during the Heian period.

 The idea that the title of the sutra held the power of the entire sutra could have been influenced by the fact that Zhiyi, the Chinese founder of the Tiantai school, had explained in his commentary to the Lotus Sutra (Fahua Xuan Yi) that the title of the sutra contained within it the entire meaning of the whole sutra, and that it signified the sublime (miao 妙) nature of ultimate reality itself.

 The earliest authenticated use of the Japanese daimoku dates back to 881, in a prayer composed by Sugawara no Michizane for his deceased parents.
 In this prayer, the daimoku was actually paired with an homage to Kannon bodhisattva (as Namu Kanzeon Bosatsu, Namu myōhō renge kyō).
 Similarly, the Kachio engi (possibly dated to the 9th century) states that the monk Shōnyo taught the chanting of Namu-myōhō-renge-kyō and Namu Amida Nyorai.

 By the late 10th and early 11th centuries, the daimoku was being chanted on the Tendai school stronghold of Mt.
 Hiei as an expression of devotion to the Dharma.
 There is evidence of the Daimoku's use in sutra burials, inscriptions on statues, and other religious practices, indicating its growing significance in both monastic and aristocratic circles.
 These examples are often associated with Amida Buddha or Kannon.
 For example, a Kannon statue installed in 1012 at Koryuji temple included inscriptions of the daimoku along with the nembutsu (Namu Amida Butsu).

 The Kūkan (Contemplation of Emptiness), a text (questionably) attributed to the Tendai monk Genshin (942–1017), states that those who "abhor the impure Saha world and aspires to the Pure Land of Utmost Bliss should chant Namu Amida Butsu, Namu Myōhō Renge Kyō, Namu Kanzeon Bosatsu", which can be interpreted as honoring correspondingly the three jewels of Buddhism.
 Similar passages which contain the daimoku as a devotional chant is found in the works of Genshin's disciples, like Kakuun (953–1007), and Kakuchō (952/960–1034).